sbangalore/sbangalore.github.io/_posts/2014-3-3-Hello-World.md

 I'm also a CS masters student at the [University of Texas](https://www.bankofcanada.ca "Where I study!").

---
-I enjoy reading books and papers.
+I enjoy reading **books and papers**.
 Here are the some I've read recently!

 - Red Notice
 - Deep Learning (Ian Goodfellow)
 - Understanding Machine Learning: From Theory to Algorithms
 - A Gentle Introduction to Effective Computing in Quantitative Research

---
-I'm also a foodie.
+I'm also a **foodie**.
 But then again, who isn't??
 See some of the ones I have recently enjoyed below.

 - Eataly Toronto
 - Rasa Toronto